Registering a death in 2024

 • Details of benefit being claimed, including State and private pension income

-The original death certificate is the entry in the death register and this kept by the registrar.
-What you will receive are ‘certified copies’ of the entry in the register and these are what is meant when banks and other organisations ask for an ‘original’ death certificate.
+After the death has been registered, you will receive ‘certified copies’ of the entry in the register and these are what is meant when banks and other organisations ask for an ‘original’ death certificate.
 Each certified copy has a unique number and is signed by the registrar in person.
 You will have to pay for certified copies of the death certificate.
 The cost varies from one country to another.
-The cost per copy is £11.00 in England and Wales, £8.00 in Northern Ireland and £10.00 in Scotland.
+The cost per copy is £12.50 in England and Wales, £15.00 in Northern Ireland and £12.00 in Scotland.
 You can obtain more copies at a later date.
 The more complex the estate, the more certified copies you may need, especially if you do not use a professional to administer the estate.
 Between 6 and 12 copies is advisable.

 Authority for burial or cremation:

+Once you have registered the death, the registrar will produce a Certificate for Burial or Cremation.
 This form is green in colour and is free of charge.
-You will need to hand this to the funeral director who will pass it to the cemetery or crematorium, to prove that the funeral can legally proceed.
+It is automatically released to the funeral director of your choice, who will pass it to the cemetery or crematorium, to prove that the funeral can legally proceed.
 In some circumstances when the coroner is involved, you will not get this form as the coroner will issue an alternative directly to your funeral director.
 Many people just refer to this as the ‘green form’ but you may also hear it referred to as the ‘disposal certificate’.

 Once the death has been registered, you can begin to arrange the funeral service with your chosen funeral director.